ValuationBanking & Financial Services

 P/B Ratio (Price-to-Book Ratio) in Banking & Financial Services

-How to interpret and apply p/b ratio (price-to-book ratio) specifically when analyzing banking & financial services stocks in India.
+How to interpret and apply p/b ratio (price-to-book ratio) when analyzing banking & financial services stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is P/B Ratio (Price-to-Book Ratio)?